Arnold Trembley's Home Page

 In 2007 I replaced Netscape Navigator with Mozilla Firefox and Thunderbird

-as my default browser and mail/news reader.
-And I've been trying to play the guitar again,
+as my default browser and default mail/news reader.

 Occasionally I receive emails from programmers in India with COBOL questions,